-- (1) Undergraduate students are those who are registered in a program leading to a bachelor's degree or first professional degree (or equivalent).
-A student's registration status can fall into one of two categories: - a.
-Full-time students: those who are registered for credit in ★9 or more in one term. - b.
-Part-time students: those who are registered for credit in fewer than
+- Undergraduate students are those who are registered at the University of Alberta in a Faculty other than the Faculty of Graduate Studies and Research or the Faculty of Extension.
+Undergraduate students may be registered as full- or part-time students. - Full-time students are those who are registered for credit in ★9 or more in one term. - Part-time students are those who are registered for credit in fewer than ★9 in one term. - (2) A detailed classification of graduate students will be found in §193.4 of the Graduate Studies and Research section of this Calendar.

-9 in one term - (2) Graduate students are those who hold the bachelor's degree or first professional degree (or equivalent) and are enrolled in a program leading to a graduate degree such as a Master's or PhD.
-These students are designated as "Full-time" or "Part-time" by the Faculty of Graduate Studies and Research according to their workload of courses and/or research.
-A more detailed classification of graduate students will be found in \$173.4 of the Graduate Studies and Research section of this Calendar.